sara-nl/SURFace/about_archive.md

 The nvidia metrics are packed 64 bit values, this means to get the values from them bit masking is required.

-To retrieve the values the following python code would unpack a value:
+To retrieve the values the following python code would unpack a single value:

     gpu1 = 0xFFFF & (val >> 0)